bitcoin-dot-org/developer.bitcoin.org/devguide/block_chain.rst

 2. A block violating the new consensus rules is rejected by upgraded nodes but accepted by non-upgraded nodes.
 For example, an abusive transaction feature is used within a block: upgraded nodes reject it because it violates the new rules, but non-upgraded nodes accept it because it follows the old rules.

 In the first case, rejection by non-upgraded nodes, mining software which gets block chain data from those non-upgraded nodes refuses to build on the same chain as mining software getting data from upgraded nodes.
-This creates permanently divergent chains—one for non-upgraded nodes and one for upgraded nodes—called a :term:`hard fork <Hard fork>`.
+This creates permanently divergent chains—one for non-upgraded nodes and one for upgraded nodes—called a :term:`hard fork`.

 .. figure:: /img/dev/en-hard-fork.svg
    :alt: Hard Fork

    Hard Fork

 In the second case, rejection by upgraded nodes, it’s possible to keep the block chain from permanently diverging if upgraded nodes control a majority of the hash rate.
 That’s because, in this case, non-upgraded nodes will accept as valid all the same blocks as upgraded nodes, so the upgraded nodes can build a stronger chain that the non-upgraded nodes will accept as the best valid block chain.
-This is called a :term:`soft fork <Soft fork>`.
+This is called a :term:`soft fork`.

 .. figure:: /img/dev/en-soft-fork.svg
    :alt: Soft Fork